• Skip to main content

 • Contact the families in your class regularly.
 This can be through phone calls, emails, or text.
 A simple hello or “How can I pray for you today?” can communicate care to parents.
 I’ve found relationships are built through these intentional contacts made through the year.

 • Send the suggested weekly email found on the curriculum enhanced CD as a follow-up to each week’s lesson.
-Each of LifeWay’s ongoing curriculums (Bible Studies for Life, Explore the Bible, and The Gospel Project) offer a sample email to send to parents.
+Each of Lifeway’s ongoing curriculums (Bible Studies for Life, Explore the Bible, and The Gospel Project) offer a sample email to send to parents.
 The emails share important parts of the weekly Bible story and give a suggested activity for parents to reinforce the lesson.

 • Write and send a postcard to each child.
 Kids love to receive mail.
 They may rarely receive a note addressed to them.
 Writing a short quick note with a few sentences communicates to parents and kids they are special.